 Legacy of the Lucidus mission

 The landing of Lucidus survivors in Illuminatia directly resulted in the settlement of the Illuminatian continent.
-Survivors established camps that became settlements and eventually evolved into cities which increased in population and bore seed settlements in surrounding areas.
+Survivors established camps that became settlements and eventually evolved into Illuminatia's first cities.
+These cities increased in population and bore seed settlements in surrounding areas.
 Population management policies ensured the survivor population rapidly grew into a size sufficient to sustain a new civilization on a planet isolated from the mother Earth.